MichaelusNL/Collection_work_done_externally_from_personal_GIT/README.md

 # Example-work-for-future-employers
 This repo consists of work I conducted for:

 1. A restaurant data business called onescnd where data of several restaurants was stored in a SQL database and portrayed on a secured website with graphs and heatmaps to show what customers ordered at what time and where on their restaurant overview.
 Made in Django with HTML/CSS/JS/Python.
+This website exists behind a paid account portal.
 See below an example pic of the website:

 https://ibb.co/xCQ3RWQ